DevriX/DX-out-Of-Date/readme.txt

 2. Sample view of an outdated post

 == Changelog ==

+= 1.0.1 =
+* Fixed notice when banner is not visible

 = 1.0 =
 * Added new section - Enable the display of the status in post